-Bucatini Cacio e Pepe.
-Reminiscing or our last summer vacation in Italy, here is an extremely quick and yet absolutely delicious recipe for Cacio e Pepe.
+Reminiscing of our last summer vacation in Italy, here is an extremely quick and yet absolutely delicious recipe for Cacio e Pepe.
 I have been craving it since my last bite in Italy.
 A pasta dish like no others.

 Bring a large pot of salted water to a boil and cook the pasta according to packaging direction to “Al Dente”